 How do I set up a campus visit?

-We highly encourage all applicants to visit us on campus to get a feel for what cadet life is really like and meet with Admissions staff to ensure that NMMI is the right choice for the applicant.
+We highly encourage all applicants to visit us on campus to get a feel for what cadet life is really like and meet with Admissions staff and current cadets to ensure that NMMI is the right choice for the applicant.

-Campus tours are generally given Monday through Friday at 8 a.m., and Monday through Thursday at 1 p.m.
-Interviews and testing (if required) will follow the tour.
+Campus tours are given Monday, Wednesday, Friday at 9:30am and 1:00pm.
+Lunch in our dining hall is offered.
+Interviews and testing (if requested) will follow the tour.
 To schedule your visit fill out the Online Campus Visit Form or call the Admissions Office at 1-800-421-5376.

 We live too far away to come for the interview/test.
 What can we do?